DomizianoScarcelli/DomizianoScarcelli/README.md

 - React.js

 Regarding the back-end:
+- Node.js
-- Node.js / Express
+- Express
 - MongoDB / Mongoose

-I'm also learning unit testing with Jest
+I'm also learning unit testing using Jest

 During the development of some projects, I also used some programs like:
 - Figma / Adobe XD